PMatthaei/csgo-demojsonparser/README.md

 DemoInfo - https://github.com/StatsHelix/demoinfo

-This data is than serialized by JSOn.Newtonsoft - http://www.newtonsoft.com/json
+This data is than serialized by Newtonsoft.JSON - http://www.newtonsoft.com/json